justinabarquez/omen/README.md

 ### Configuration

-The `bootstrap/agent.php` file is automatically created with `agent:install`:
+The `bootstrap/agent.php` file is automatically created when you first run `php artisan agent`:

 ```php
 <?php